teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 list, with duplicates removed.
 Also remove all entries that are not integers or strings from the list of keys.

-For each key, then look for that key in the key_rules map.
+For each key, then look for that key in the `KEY_RULES` map.
 If there is an entry, then apply the StructItemOp for that entry to the values for that key in every vote.
-Otherwise, apply the `unknown_rule` operation to the values for that key in every vote.
+Otherwise, apply the `UNKNOWN_RULE` operation to the values for that key in every vote.
 Otherwise, there is no consensus for the values of this key.
 If there _is_ a consensus for the values, then the key should map to that consensus in the result.

 This operation always reaches a consensus, even if it is an empty map.

+> teor says: can we make merging its own function, and call it conditionally,
+> based on a parameter to StructJoin?
+> Or can we give merged StructJoins a different name?

 *Merging*: It is possible to "_merge_" a set of StructJoinOp operations from different authorities into a single StructJoinOp.
 To do so, for each